-I received the news of the terrorattack in New York City that day, on a TV-monitor at Malmö Centralstation on my way back to my apartment, after cancelling a meeting with a medium, actually because of an intuitive hunch that I was called into another direction, that he too perceived.
-So nstead, I just strolled downtown, but a bit on alert and wondered why.
-Watching the planes fly into the towers seemed completely unbelievable and at first I thought it was some kind of movie showing as entertainment.
-Then more and more people gathered and watched the TV's without sound hanging over some benches.
-I decided to hurry home and hopped on the bext bus.
-I turned on CNN and watched the live coverage and replays the whole night, trying to grasp what just had happened.
+I received the news of the terrorattack in New York City, on a TV-monitor at Malmö Centralstation in Sweden.
+I was on my way back to my apartment, after cancelling a meeting with a medium, actually because of an intuitive hunch that I was called into another direction, that he too perceived.
+So instead, I just strolled downtown, but a bit on alert and wondered why.
+Watching the planes fly into the towers seemed completely unbelievable.
+At first I thought it was some kind of movie showing, as entertainment.
+Then more and more people gathered, and watched the TV's without sound, hanging over some benches inside the central station.
+I decided to hurry home and hopped on the next bus.
+At home, I turned on CNN and watched the live coverage and replays the whole night, trying to grasp what just had happened.

-I called Mum in the morning, and emailed Dad who thought it was a retaliation and pretty much the Americans' own fault.
-I just thought of his own envy of never being there himself since he had been banned from entering a decade earlier.
+I called Mum in the morning, and emailed Dad, who thought it was a retaliation and pretty much the Americans' own fault.
+I just thought of his own envy of never going there himself, since he had been banned from entering a decade earlier.

 Later that weekend, I went clubbing as planned, hosted by two Swedish guys who too had been students at Parson's like Evy's sister.
 We all shared the same shock.